canerbasaran/Pardus-ibus-project/README.md

-I have builded & runtime dependencies of package analysis for Pardus Project of TUBITAK UEKAE in Intern
+I have builded & runtime dependencies of package analysis for Pardus Project of TUBITAK UEKAE in internship period